15BC: Birth of Julius Caesar Germanicus.

 1995: Former prime minister Harold Wilson dies aged 79.

 1999: Lawrence Dallaglio resigns as England’s rugby union captain following newspaper allegations that he took and sold drugs before becoming a rugby player.

 2000: Israeli troops withdraw from southern Lebanon after 22 years.
 On the same day, Real Madrid beat Valencia 3-0 to win the Champions League.
 Also, Andrea and Sharon Corr from The Corrs both collapse in the midday sun whilst shooting a video in the Mojave Desert in California.

 2001: 23 people are killed and hundreds are injured at a wedding party in Jerusalem when a building collapses.
 On the same day, 15-year-old Sherpa Temba Tsheri becomes the youngest person to climb to the top of Mount Everest.

 2003: Paul McCartney plays in Red Square, Moscow.

 2009: Manchester United win the Premier League title for third consecutive season.

-2010: Paul Gray (aka No 2), bassist with US metal band Slipknot, was found dead at age 38 in a hotel in Des Moines, Iowa.
+2010: Paul Gray, bassist with Slipknot, is found dead aged 38 in a hotel in Des Moines, Iowa.

 2014: Rapper Kanye West marries Kim Kardashian in Florence, Italy.